IvanJericevich/IJPCTG-ABMCoinTossX/README.md

 * Construction of the method of moments objective and implementation of the simulated minimum distance method in the context of financial market ABMs
 * JSE and CoinTossX data cleaning functions

+The key innovation here is that the model updates no longer occur in chronological or calendar time.
+Here the Model Management System (MMS) polls the market data feed based on asynchronous model time, rather than be entirely driven by the event time of the market.
+This framework provides a basis for future development.

 ## Prerequisites
 * [Julia](https://julialang.org) programming langauge